 What is World Youth Skills Day?

 This generation of young people is the largest in history.
-Because of this, it is now more important than ever before to make sure today’s youth are fully engaged in social and legal issues.
-When we consider the current COVID-19 pandemic, growing environmental changes, and the technology youth will need to keep up with – coupled with the rise in inequality and increase in conflict – it’s easy to see why World Youth Skills Day 2022 is an especially important one.
+Because of this, it is now more important than ever before to make sure youth are fully engaged in social and legal issues.
+Many young people today must also navigate a number of competing challenges, including rising costs of living, climate change, technological advancements (AI anyone?), inequality and conflict.

 When is World Youth Skills Day?